vdhamer/Photo-Club-Hub/.github/README.md

 ## The User Interface Screens

 The app has a tab bar at the bottom of the screen with four tabs: `Maps`, `Clubs`, `People`, and `Settings`.
-The remaining screens are reached from these: the `Images` screen opens when you tap a portfolio, the `Readme` screen opens via the Info (ⓘ) button available on most tabs, and the `Prelude` screen is shown when the app launches.</p>
+The remaining screens are reached from these: the `Images` screen opens when you tap a Portfolio on the `Clubs` or `People` screens, the `Readme` screen opens via the Info (ⓘ) button available on most tabs, and the `Prelude` screen is shown when the app launches.</p>